Grand Mosque, Kuwait City - Things to Do at Grand Mosque

 Souq Al-Mubarakiya

-Traditional marketplace offering authentic Kuwaiti goods, spices, textiles, and local cuisine in a historic setting
+Traditional marketplace where you can experience authentic Kuwaiti culture, shop for spices, textiles, and local handicrafts

 Liberation Tower